 New York City is one of the most diverse and welcoming cities in the world.
 With more than 8.4 million residents, people of every faith, race, and ethnicity live and work side by side.
 Millions of people adhering to some religion or faith call New York City home, including thousands of Muslims with diverse backgrounds.
 They, like New Yorkers of every faith, contribute to the unique and rich cultural diversity for which New York City is universally known.
 They deserve to live and work free from discrimination and harassment.

-In light of the recent negative rhetoric surrounding people of faith, immigrants and refugees, the NYC Commission on Human Rights and the Mayor’s Community Affairs Unit and Office of Immigrant Affairs are partnering to support and strengthen NYC's Muslim and faith-based communities through ongoing events, anti-discrimination literature and a social media ad campaign with the hashtag #IAmMuslimNYC.
+In light of the recent negative rhetoric surrounding people of faith, immigrants and refugees, the NYC Commission on Human Rights and the Mayor’s Community Affairs Unit and Office of Immigrant Affairs partnered to support and strengthen NYC's Muslim and faith-based communities through ongoing events, anti-discrimination literature and a social media ad campaign with the hashtag #IAmMuslimNYC.

 • Download the Fact Sheet “NYC Human Rights Law Protections for Muslims (and Those Perceived as Such): 10 Things You Should Know”